IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 The UID2 sender specifies which receivers can decrypt their UID2 tokens, by configuring permissions in the [UID2 Portal](/docs/category/uid2-portal).
 When a sender grants permission to a receiver for UID2 sharing, the sender's decryption keys are shared with the receiver via a UID2 SDK.
 As part of sharing, the UID2 SDKs and APIs take care of the encryption and decryption.

 For example, let's say that an advertiser (sender) wants to share raw UID2s with a trusted sharing partner who is a UID2 DSP, for segment creation via an API.
 Using sharing, the advertiser first enables the DSP with sharing permission via the UID2 Portal.
-The advertiser then encrypts the raw UID2s into UID2 tokens and send them securely to the DSP (receiver).
+The advertiser then encrypts the raw UID2s into UID2 tokens and sends them securely to the DSP (receiver).
 The DSP, who is also taking part in sharing, has access to the advertiser's decryption keys (through the UID2 Portal sharing permissions setup, and can therefore decrypt the UID2 tokens into raw UID2s for segment creation.

 There are many scenarios for sharing.
 For additional examples, see [Sharing UID2s: Use Cases](sharing-use-cases.md).

->NOTE: The process for publishers sharing UID2 tokens in the bid stream is different process.
+>NOTE: The process for publishers sharing UID2 tokens in the bid stream is a different process.
 If you are a publisher who is putting UID2 tokens into the bid stream, see [Sharing for Publishers](sharing-publishers.md).

 Additional resources: